icesat2py/icepyx/doc/source/contributing/development_plan.rst

 Enhancing User Interactivity and Visualization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-icepyx aims to continually reduce the need for researchers to rewrite "routine" code by enabling easy visualization throughout the data inquiry to analyzed data presentation process and provide a simple, community-based framework for reproducibility.
+icepyx aims to continually reduce the need for researchers to rewrite "routine" code by enabling easy end-to-end data visualization and providing a simple, community-based framework for reproducibility.

 Open Science Example Use Cases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Research is the primary driver for development of icepyx functionality.
-If you are or plan to work on a project using ICESat-2 data, we encourage you to use icepyx as a framework for finding and processing your data, from designing your analysis to writing code to analyze your data to generating presentation-quality figures.
+We encourage you to use icepyx as a framework for finding and processing your ICESat-2 data, from designing your analysis to writing code to analyze your data to generating presentation-quality figures.
 We welcome example use cases from all disciplines.

-We would love for you to submit your example workflow showcasing your research.
+Please :ref:`contact us<contact_ref_label>`
-Please :ref:`contact us<contact_ref_label>` if you have any questions or would like some guidance to get involved!
+if you have any questions or would like to submit your example workflow showcasing your research!

 Data Analysis and Interaction
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^